Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 By Shane Daly, Content Writer at Lead Scrape

-Outscraper is a cloud-based Google Maps scraper that charges $3 per 1,000 results on a pay-per-use credit model, with email and contact enrichment as paid add-ons.
-It holds a 4.7/5 average across 250 Trustpilot reviews.
-The most cost-effective alternative is Lead Scrape, which charges a flat $247 per year for unlimited scraping with email verification included.
+Outscraper is a cloud-based Google Maps scraper.
+It charges $3 per 1,000 results on a pay-per-use credit model, and email and contact enrichment cost extra on top of that.
+It holds a 4.4/5 average across 283 Trustpilot reviews.
+The closest alternative is Lead Scrape, a desktop app licensed at $97 or $247 a year for unlimited searches, with email verification built in.

 TL;DR